abhishikasharma/Lab2_LogisticRegression/README.md

 2. Determining Illness is also one of the use cases used in logical regression.

-Dependent variable - target variable
+Dependent variable - target variable <br>
-Independent variables -  predictors
+Independent variables -  predictors <br>

 Steps for logistic regression: